dcsndevs/haven-hub/README.md

 This section welcomes the user to the website with a brief introductory message of what the organisation does.
 This section is divided into four sections and each of the remaining three sections explains the kind of services that is provided by the organisation.

-`Get Involved:`
+`Get Involved Section:`
-Below the About Us & Services section is the Get Involved section.
-This section can be visited by further scrolling or by clicking the Get Involved link on the menu on the navigation bar.
-It consists of thre responsive cards that visually depicts a call to action for the user.
-It immediately lets the user know that they can be invovled in three ways - Volunteer, Donation, and Leasing their property to the organisation.
+Below the About Us & Services section is the Get Involved section (different from the get-involved page).
+This section can be visited by further scrolling.
+It consists of three responsive cards that visually depicts a call to action for the user.
+It immediately lets the user know that they can be invovled in three ways - Volunteering, Donation, and Leasing their property to the organisation.

 `Subscribe to Newsletter:`
 This section is found towards the bottm of the page and it helps the user signup up to the organisation's newsletter.
 It was built with ease and seeks to secure the subscription by just accepting one input field and then collecting the user's email address.